saeta/CS-249A-Reimplementation-In-Scala/README.md

  - More statistics on shipments.
  - Segment capacity
  - More fleshed out ADTs for capacity, and shipment sizes.
+ - Convert this project to an SBT project (yet make sure it still works nicely with Eclipse)

 One other future thought is to combine the clock and fleet.
 They're really one in the same, separated only by the fact that they have slightly different